Eurasian otter

-The Eurasian otter (Lutra lutra), also known as the European otter, Eurasian river otter, common otter, and Old World otter, is a semiaquatic mammal native to Eurasia.
+The Eurasian otter (Lutra lutra), also known as the European otter, Eurasian river otter, European river otter, common otter, and Old World otter, is a semiaquatic mammal native to Eurasia and the Maghreb.
 The most widely distributed member of the otter subfamily (Lutrinae) of the weasel family (Mustelidae), it is found in the waterways and coasts of Europe, many parts of Asia, and parts of northern Africa.
 The Eurasian otter has a diet mainly of fish, and is strongly territorial.
 It is endangered in some parts of its range, but is recovering in others.

 Description

 The Eurasian otter is a typical species of the otter subfamily.
 Brown above and cream below, these long, slender creatures are well-equipped for their aquatic habits.
 Their bones show osteosclerosis, increasing their density to reduce buoyancy.
 This otter differs from the North American river otter by its shorter neck, broader visage, the greater space between the ears and its longer tail.
 However, the Eurasian otter is the only otter in much of its range, so it is rarely confused for any other animal.
 Normally, this species is 57 to 95 cm long, not counting a tail of 35–45 cm.
 The female is shorter than the male.
 The otter's average body weight is 7 to 12 kg, although occasionally a large old male may reach up to 17 kg.
 The record-sized specimen, reported by a reliable source but not verified, weighed over 24 kg.